 When & Where

-L'Apicio is located at 13 E. 1st St. and opened in the fall of 2012.
-The Italian-inspired restaurant gets its name from the 18th century Italian cookbook, and brings Executive Chef Gabe Thompson's cravable modern Italian food to the East Village.
-L'Apicio offers a deep cocktail and wine program created by Beverage Director Joe Campanale, while Executive Pastry Chef Katherine Thompson oversees the pastry program.
-L'Apicio is open for dinner seven days a week and brunch on the weekends, featuring lounge and bar areas and outdoor seating, in addition to the main and private dining rooms.
+Opened in the fall of 2012, L'Apicio gets its name from the 18th century Italian cookbook, bringing Epicurean Group's modern Italian-inspired food to the East Village in addition to a thoughtful cocktail and wine program.
+L'Apicio is open for dinner seven days a week featuring a spacious bar area and outdoor seating, in addition to the main and private dining rooms.